-📥 Add LAN Instruments X Discover or locate LAN instruments.
+Add LAN Instruments X Discover or locate LAN instruments.
 Select any number of them to add to the configuration.
-Auto Find Discover local instruments Discover local instruments or hostname Discover local instruments Discover local instruments There are multiple ways to connect to devices through the LAN.
+Auto Find Discover local instruments There are multiple ways to connect to devices through the LAN.
 This tab lets you search for instruments connected to the LAN through gateway devices, such as the E5810 LAN Gateway or through LAN servers.
-Some instruments also provide GPIB Search for an instrument that is connected to the LAN indirectly through a gateway device or a LAN server. access through the LAN.
+Search for an instrument that is connected to the LAN indirectly through a gateway device or a LAN server.
+Some instruments also provide GPIB access through the LAN.
 That is, they support access through remote instrument names other than inst0.
 These can also be detected and connected through this method.
 OK Cancel Help

-Figure 39 Add LAN Instruments Add Other Tab
+Figure 35 Add LAN Instruments Add Other Tab